karek314/lisk-php/README.md

-  Create2ndPassphrase   Generates second signature to specified account RegisterDelegate      Registers delegate with specified name Vote                  Vote for specified delegates with publicKey getKeysFromSecret     Generates public and secret from passphrase CreateTransaction     Creates signed, ready to broadcast transaction SendTransaction       Creates signed, ready to broadcast transaction and then broadcast it
+  Create2ndPassphrase   Generates second signature to specified account RegisterDelegate      Registers delegate with specified name Vote                  Vote for specified delegates with publicKey SignMessage           Signs message with specified account VerifyMessage         Verify signed message and displays it EncryptMessage        Encrypts message with recipient publickey DecryptMessage        Decrypts message with encrypted hex body, nonce and sender publickey getKeysFromSecret     Generates public and secret from passphrase CreateTransaction     Creates signed, ready to broadcast transaction SendTransaction       Creates signed, ready to broadcast transaction and then broadcast it